gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Apply rule to all descendant elements matching type in scope

 It is frequently a requirement to apply a rule to all elements in a scope that match a certain type.
 E.g. to set a default output directory for every binary produced, regardless of exactly where the binary is defined in the model.
 With the new `@Each` annotation this is now possible.
 All elements are matched regardless of their location in the model as long as a) they are a descendant of the scope element, and b) they match the given type.
-More information about this can be found in the [Sotfware model section](userguide/software_model.html#binding_all_elements_in_scope) of the user guide.
+More information about this can be found in the [Sotfware model](userguide/software_model.html#binding_all_elements_in_scope) section of the user guide.

 #### Declaration of local JVM installations

 It is now possible to declare the local installations of JVMs (JDK or JRE) in your model.
 Gradle will probe the declared installations and automatically detect which version, vendor and type of JVM it is.
 This information can be used to customize your `JavaCompile` tasks, and future versions of Gradle will leverage this to select the appropriate toolchain when compiling Java sources.
-More information about this can be found in the [Java software model section](userguide/java_software.html#declaring_java_toolchains) of the user guide
+More information about this can be found in the [Java software model](userguide/java_software.html#declaring_java_toolchains) section of the user guide.

 ## Fixed issues